how-to-firebase/full-stack-firebase/introduction/what-is-serverless.md

 # What is serverless?

 Firebase enables your team to use a "serverless" architecture.
-Serverless is a horribly misleading term, because it definitely involves servers.
+Serverless is a horribly misleading term, because it involves servers.
 Lots of servers.

 To understand serverless, let's start with the original application architecture: the monolith.